Find a Doctor

 Mentor: Junko Takeshita, MD, PhD, MSCE

 I am extremely grateful to have had the opportunity to undergo the SOCS Observership Grant.
-This opportunity allowed me to fulfill a visiting clerkship rotation at the University of Pennsylvania which is immensely important in graduating medical school and advancing my future career as a physician.
-One of my goals for the observership was to strengthen my relationship with my research mentor at the University of Pennsylvania in a clinical setting.
+This opportunity allowed me to fulfill a visiting clerkship rotation at the University of Pennsylvania for which I received fourth year credit in order to graduate medical school and advances my future career as a physician.
+One of my goals for the observership was to strengthen my relationship with my research mentor, Dr. Takeshita, at the University of Pennsylvania in a clinical setting.
 The main goal was to gain clinical experience and to integrate what I have learned from Dr. Takeshita from a research perspective into a clinical one.
 I expected to further work with my mentor as well as get to know and work with other faculty at Penn in a clinical setting.
 Additionally, I hoped to gain an additional letter of recommendation from my visiting clerkship experience.
 A secondary goal was to finish the manuscripts of the two main projects from my research fellowship as well as lead the qualitative part of a two-part study on atopic dermatitis (AD) aimed at understanding why Black and Hispanic/Latinx adults with AD have more severe AD than White adults in Philadelphia.

+I had a wonderful observership experience during which I was able to both continue my research and have a clinical clerkship experience that otherwise would not have been possible.
 My mentor helped set up clinic time and shadowing experience with other physicians by creating a carefully planned out schedule that allowed for me to have meaningful interactions with both faculty and residents alike.
-I had a wonderful observership experience during which I was able to both continue my research and have a clinical clerkship experience that otherwise would not have been possible.
-I was able to rotate with various dermatologists at Penn and learned a lot from different dermatologists who specialize in different focuses within dermatology such as hair, cutaneous lymphoma, granulomatous diseases, rheumatic, and autoimmune conditions.
-I learned about different treatment options and management plans depending on the dermatologic condition as well as the patient’s past medical history.
-For example, patients started on biologics for conditions such as psoriasis must first get a tuberculin test done given that some biologics make you more susceptible to tuberculosis.
+I rotated with various dermatologists at Penn and learned a lot from different dermatologists who specialize in different focuses within dermatology such as hair, cutaneous lymphoma, granulomatous diseases, rheumatic, and autoimmune conditions.
+I learned about different treatment options and management plans depending on the dermatologic condition, socioeconomic background, and the patient’s past medical history.
+For example, prior to starting patients on biologics for conditions such as psoriasis, a history of tuberculosis and hepatitis must first be checked.
 I was also able to see patients from different backgrounds and learn how the physicians took their needs into consideration when planning care.

 Ultimately, I was able to secure two letters of recommendation that will contribute immensely to my application as I prepare to apply to residency this upcoming cycle.
-I was also able to make great progress in my research projects by having weekly in person meetings with my mentor as we prepare to submit two manuscripts for publication.
-Additionally, I was able to establish connections with other physicians who gave me valuable advice as I prepare to apply and feedback on my performance in clinic.
-I feel that I am better prepared to apply to residency in dermatology having gained valuable clinical and research experiences and learned a lot within the field.
+I was also able to continue my research projects through weekly in-person meetings with my mentor as we prepare to submit two manuscripts for publication.
+Additionally, I established connections with other physicians who gave me valuable advice as I prepare to apply and helpful feedback on my performance in clinic.
+I feel that I am better prepared to apply to residency in dermatology having learned a lot within the field and having gained valuable clinical and research experiences.